aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/final-project-controller-ideas/index.md

 **Comments about the p5.js and code:**

-* Instead of altering the angle of the spirals controlling the number of  "points" so that the spiral builds itself while following the spiral path with finger -> would possibly provide more satisfying experience for the user :D
 * More advanced spirals paths etc -> will continue with this to figure out the logic and math!

 **Other:**